 Our AI Documentation Bot Invented 14 API Routes That Never Existed — 6,000 Users Integrated Against Them

-On a Tuesday afternoon, a developer from one of our largest enterprise customers opened a
+Tuesday afternoon.
+A developer from one of our largest enterprise customers opens a

-support ticket that read: "Your POST /v2/webhooks/replay endpoint keeps
+support ticket.
+"Your POST /v2/webhooks/replay endpoint keeps returning

-POST /v2/webhooks/replay had never existed.
-Our AI documentation assistant
+I check the route table.
+POST /v2/webhooks/replay has never existed.
+Our

-This is the story of what happens when you deploy an LLM without a ground-truth validation layer, and what it costs when your documentation starts lying at scale.
+This is what happens when you deploy an LLM without a ground-truth validation layer.

-We built an internal documentation assistant for our REST API — a RAG (Retrieval-Augmented Generation) system using GPT-4 Turbo.
-The idea was simple: developers ask questions in natural language, we retrieve relevant chunks from our OpenAPI spec and markdown docs, and GPT-4 synthesises a helpful answer.
+We'd built a documentation assistant for our REST API.
+Standard RAG setup using GPT-4 Turbo: developers ask questions in natural language, we retrieve relevant chunks from our OpenAPI spec and markdown docs, and GPT-4 writes a helpful answer on top of that context.

-In testing, it was genuinely impressive.
-It answered questions about auth flows, pagination patterns, webhook configurations — all correctly, all with accurate code examples.
+In testing, it was good.
+Genuinely good.
+It answered questions about auth flows, pagination patterns, webhook configurations correctly, with accurate code examples.
 We ran 50 manual test cases.
 It passed 48.
-The two failures were minor phrasings, not factual errors.
-We shipped it.
+The two failures were minor phrasing nits, not factual errors.
+Shipped it.

 ARCHITECTURE (what we built)